Canon T7i versus Canon T6

 |Canon T6s (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/30p||22.6||12.0||915||70|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the T7i provides a higher frame rate than the T6.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the T7i provides a higher frame rate than the T6.
 It can shoot video footage at 1080/60p, while the T6 is limited to 1080/30p.

 |Canon T7i (⇒ rgt)||optical||no||3.0||1040||swivel||YES||4000||6.0||12||no|